[Interview] How EU diplomacy is helping a Philippine journalist

 And the EU ambassador in Manila, Franz Jessen, was also "fantastic" in the past, Ressa said.

-When Ressa, was detained on libel charges last February, the EU envoy invited her to his home and publicised it on Facebook and Twitter, for instance.
+When Ressa was briefly detained on libel charges last February, the EU envoy invited her to his home and publicised it on Facebook and Twitter, for instance.

 "Our EU delegation [in Manila] continues to be in contact with Ms Ressa," Virginie Battu-Henriksson, an EU foreign service spokeswoman, told this website.

-"We expect Ms Ressa's case to be treated in accordance with due process," Battu-Henriksson said.
+"We expect [her] case to be treated in accordance with due process," Battu-Henriksson said.

 "The EU will continue to support media freedom and pluralism in the Philippines and worldwide," she added.